 Securing Your Personal Information

 The Oculus business systems are housed on the Microsoft 365 platform which is designed to comply with the European Union’s General Data Protection Regulation (GDPR) requirements and Australia’s Notifiable Data Breach laws.

 Access to the system is by Multi Factor Authentication and Data Loss Prevention Tools block emails that may contain sensitive data such as tax file numbers or bank details.
 We receive a monthly report highlighting potential security risks and providing recommendations.

-The Oculus document management system and portal are provided by Nimbus Portal Solutions.
-Nimbus is hosted and replicated across multiple secure world-class data centres and all data transmissions via the portal occur over encrypted channels.
-Access to the portal is via a unique login and digital signatures are further protected by a personal identification number (PIN).
+The Oculus document management system and portal are provided by FYIDocs.
+FYIDocs is hosted and replicated across multiple secure world-class data centres and all data transmissions via the portal occur over encrypted channels.
+Access to the portal is via a customised link to your email address and two factor authentication.

 The Oculus premises are regularly monitored by a security service and our employees all sign confidentiality agreements when beginning employment.